 Get advice about Oklahoma alcohol laws from an expert.
 That is a lawyer who holds a license in the state.
 Trust no other.
 Laws vary widely across the state.
 So it’s a good idea to select one in your county.

-So now you know more about Oklahoma alcohol laws than do most residents of the state!
+So now you know more about Oklahoma alcohol laws than do most residents of the state.
 Also, do you think any other items should be added to this page?
-If so, email hansondj [at sign] potsdam [dot] edu/ In fact, other readers have helped improve this website.
-So thank you!
+If so, email hansondj [at sign] potsdam [dot] edu/.
+And thank you!